fizwidget/fizwidget.github.io/source/_posts/2014-07-06-nothing-but-functions.markdown

 Conclusion
 ----------

 We've really just scratched the surface here - it's not hard to see that more complex data structures could be defined using similar techniques.
-We could even use functions to define *numbers* by representing the *n*th integer as a series of *n* nested functions.
+We could even use functions to define *numbers* by representing the nth integer as a series of n nested functions.

 This is all hinting at a deeper fact: any language that allows us to define and apply functions is Turing-complete (meaning we can use it to compute *anything that can be computed*).
-Inbuilt constructs for arrays, classes, numbers, and even control structures are optional extras!
+This means that inbuilt constructs for arrays, classes, numbers, and even control structures are optional extras!

 Check out the [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) if this is even remotely interesting.
 Neat, huh?